 Overall, I feel great.
 At 51, I find it harder and harder to keep the weight off.
 I’ve always been a slim guy but that certainly has changed as my body has aged.
 I’d love to lose about 20lbs, so that’s something to strive for in the coming months.

-Lucky, during this time of pandemic and Covid, i’ve been lucky to avoid getting sick (as far as I know).
-I’ve had 2 vaccinations and 2 boosters.
-So i’m maxed out on that.
-I still spend lots of time kayaking, fishing, golfing and enjoying the outdoors.
+Lucky, during this time of pandemic and Covid, i’ve been lucky to avoid getting sick (as far as I know) I still spend lots of time kayaking, fishing, golfing and enjoying the outdoors.